 Touch any button to turn on the Display, which will initialize and establish communications with the genset controller.
 All connected Displays will turn on automatically when the genset is started at any station.
 They will all turn off 5 minutes after the genset has received a normal command to stop.
-They will stay on until a fault shutdown is cleared by touching any button on any Display.
+If a fault occurs, they will stay on until the fault is cleared by touching any button on any Display.